 Emotional wellness is related to how well we are able to recognize our emotions, deal with stress, and address our overall mental health needs.

-Being emotionally well means that you can maintain a good outlook on life and handle the inevitable challenges in a generally positive way.
+Being emotionally well means that we’re able to maintain a generally good outlook and handle life’s challenges in a positive way, despite the stress that comes with our varying roles.

 - Journaling and self reflection